lanl-future-campaign/c2-sdc22/README.md

 errors: No known data errors
 ```

-# Step 3: Insert data into the pool
+# Step 3: Insert data into ZFS

 In this guide, we will use a [sample dataset](https://github.com/lanl-future-campaign/c2-vpic-sample-dataset) generated from a real-world scientific application called [VPIC](https://github.com/lanl/vpic) which models kinetic plasmas in 3D space and writes particle state to storage for subsequnet analytics.

-To insert this dataset into the zpool that we just created, we first download it to a temporary location on the zfs host.
-We then run a converter to convert the data from its original binary format to c2's custom RAID-aligned columnar parquet format (required for in-drive data analytics) and insert that into the zpool.
+To insert this dataset into zfs, we first download it to a temporary location on the zfs host.
+We then run a converter to convert the data from its original binary format to c2's custom RAID-aligned parquet format (required for in-drive data analytics) and insert that into zfs.

-As data streams to the zpool, zfs will raid the data and distribute the data and parity chunks across the 5 kinetic drives for storage.
+As data is written to zfs, zfs will raid the data and distribute the data and parity chunks across the 5 kinetic drives for storage.
 C2's custom RAID-aligned parquet format ensures that each drive will always see a complete data record (in our case a full particle) despite the raid process which makes in-drive analytics possible (see our [presentation slides](c2-sdc22-slides) for details on c2's custom data format).

 To download the sample dataset to the zfs host: